Owen Hart: Feud with Bret Hart (1993–1995)

-In the middle of 1993, when Bret Hart's feud with Jerry Lawler ignited, Owen stood by his brother's side and fought against Lawler in the United States Wrestling Association where most of the WWF talent were considered the heels.
-Owen won the USWA Unified World Heavyweight Championship from Papa Shango.
-Owen's participation in the WWF vs. USWA feud was cut short when he suffered a knee injury in the summer of 1993 and was forced to take some time away from the ring.
+Following the disbanding of High Energy, Hart resumed his singles career.
+In the middle of 1993, when Bret Hart's feud with Jerry Lawler ignited, Owen stood by his brother's side and fought against Lawler in the United States Wrestling Association (USWA) where most of the WWF talent were considered the heels.
+At King of the Ring in June 1993, Hart unsuccessfully challenged Papa Shango for the USWA Unified World Heavyweight Championship.
+Later that month, at a USWA event in the Mid-South Coliseum, Hart defeated Shango for the title.
+He held the title until July 1993, when he lost to Jerry Lawler in the Mid-South Coliseum.
+At the USWA's "The Mother of All Matches" event in the Mid-South Coliseum in August 1993, the Hart Brothers defeated Lawler and Jeff Jarrett.
+At SummerSlam in August 1993, Hart defeated Barry Horowitz in a dark match.

-Hart returned to the WWF ring in the fall of 1993, at a time when Bret's feud with Lawler was temporarily sidetracked.
-Bret, along with Owen and their brothers Bruce and Keith, were scheduled to face Lawler and his team at Survivor Series.
+Bret, along with Owen and their brothers Bruce and Keith, were scheduled to face Jerry Lawler and his team at Survivor Series.
 However, Lawler was unable to make it to the show, and as a result could not appear on WWF television.
 Lawler was replaced with Shawn Michaels.
 During the match Owen and Bret inadvertently crashed into each other, causing Owen to be eliminated from the team.
 Owen showed up after the match and had a heated confrontation with Bret, while Keith, Bruce and Stu tried to calm things down.
 This confrontation resulted in Owen leaving the ring to boos while his brothers and father watched in dismay and mother Helen cried at ringside.
 The following night Owen adopted the pink and black tights, sunglasses and Sharpshooter finisher to send a message to his brother.
 Owen, angry with being in Bret's shadow, challenged his brother which Bret declined.
-Instead the brothers seemed to reunite by the holidays.
+Instead, the brothers seemed to reunite by the holidays.
 According to Bret, the original plan was to have brother Bruce turn on Bret and have Owen leave the WWF alongside Keith, but Bret suggested that he'd feud with Owen instead.